Use DDD

 Using DDD with AI Agents

 Humans often choose stablecoins based on preference, habit, brand trust or chain loyalty.
 Agents should use live data.
-DDD Oracle gives agents machine readable stablecoin signals, including digital dollar dominance, issuer concentration and chain distribution.
+DDD Oracle gives agents machine readable stablecoin signals, including the USD stablecoin-to-M2 benchmark, issuer concentration and chain distribution.

 Treasury agents